Ax6/risiko/README.md

 # RisiKo!

-This is a little RisiKo game that simulates battles between two players.
+This is a little RisiKo game that simulates engages between two players.

 It's inspired by this reddit post https://www.reddit.com/gallery/1gyrpx4 which looks at Risk (different rules, I didn't know).